 The fair values of financial instruments have been determined by reference to prices available from the markets on which the instruments are traded, where they are available.
 Where market prices are not available, the fair value has been calculated by discounting expected future cash flows at prevailing interest rates.
-All values shown above and those shown in note 8 and note 10 are considered to represent Level 2 valuations in the fair value hierarchy with the exception of the MTNs which are Level 1 being based on the traded prices for the relevant instruments.
-The above table excludes Receivables and Payables (note 8 and note 10) which have fair values equal to their carrying values, except for specific inter-company borrowing and lending (note 8 and note 10).
+All values shown above are considered to represent Level 2 valuations in the fair value hierarchy with the exception of the MTNs and the majority of Other Investments which are Level 1 being based on the traded prices for the relevant instruments.

-Fair value measurement
+Fair value measurement by level of fair value hierarchy

-All of the financial assets and liabilities that are measured at fair value meet the definition of Level 2 or Level 3 of the fair value hierarchy:
+All of the financial assets and liabilities that are measured at fair value meet the definition of Level 1, Level 2 or Level 3 of the fair value hierarchy: